OAI/OpenAPI-Specification/README.md

 ## Participation

 The OpenAPI Specification is a community driven, open project hosted by the Linux Foundation.
-It encourages participation from individuals and companies alike.
+The OAI encourages participation from individuals and companies alike.
 If you wish to participate in the evolution of the OpenAPI Specification, please consider the following:

 * Review the [current specification]().
 The human-readable markdown file _is the source of truth_ for the specification.
 * Review the [development](https://github.com/OAI/OpenAPI-Specification/blob/OpenAPI.next/DEVELOPMENT.md) process so it's clear how the spec is evolving.
 * Check the [issues](https://github.com/OAI/OpenAPI-Specification/issues) and [pull requests](https://github.com/OAI/OpenAPI-Specification/pulls) to see if someone has already documented your idea or feedback on the specification.
 You can follow an existing conversation by adding a comment to the existing issue or PR.
-* Create an issue to describe a concern and/or a pull request to provide a solution.
-If providing a pull request, please ensure you are adding comments regarding the **Approving Changes** section of the [development](https://github.com/OAI/OpenAPI-Specification/blob/OpenAPI.next/DEVELOPMENT.md) guideline.
+* Create an issue to describe a new concern along with, if possible, a proposed solution.

+Be aware that all feedback cannot be accommodated and there may be solid arguments to/from a change being appropriate for the specification.

 ## License